DBA: University of Canberra - Australia, Doctorate of Business Administration in Accounting, 2016

 BSc: Yarmouk University - Jordan, Bachelor of Administrative Sciences, with a major in Accounting, 2002

-International Accounting, Islamic Accounting, Islamic Banking and finance, and Auditing
+International Accounting, Islamic Accounting, Islamic Banking & finance, and Auditing

 - Sharairi, M. H. and Islam, J. (2019).
 “Comparison study between IFRS and AAOIFI accounting standards: A case study of the United Arab Emirates”.
 Communications on Stochastic Analysis.
 Vol. 12, No. 5 (Special Issue), 23-32.
 (Scopus index)

-Principles of Financial Accounting, Intermediate Accounting, Principles of Managerial Accounting, International Accounting, Cost Accounting, Scientific Research Methodology.
+Principles of Financial Accounting, Intermediate Accounting, Managerial Accounting, International Accounting, Operational Auditing, and Scientific Research Methodology.

 Member of the Institute of Internal Auditors (IIA)